IIIF/api/source/extension/georef/index.md

 - The same method can be used to convert IIIF Web Annotations to geographic formats such as GeoJSON, and vice versa.
 This can be used to display IIIF annotations as vectors in a map interface or to paint geographic data as IIIF annotations on a Canvas.
 - Calculating the scale (in pixels per unit of length) and orientation (compass direction) of IIIF resources.
 This can be used to improve user experiences when viewing IIIF resources or for indexing.
 - Converting IIIF resources to a variety of raster map formats such as GeoTIFF and XYZ map tiles.
 This allows resources to be used in conventional GIS software.

-The following use cases are not in scope:

-- Geotagging of (non-aerial) photographs.
-This is extension is aimed at georeferencing cartographic IIIF resources containing two-dimensional representations of the three-dimensional surface of the globe.
-Usage may extent to other representations that can be mapped to geospatial coordinates, such as orthographic plan projections or vertical aerial photographs.
-Geotagging photographs is out of scope because this requires a different set of datapoints and relates to other use cases.
-Please refer to the [navPlace Extension](https://iiif.io/api/extension/navplace/) for an alternative solution.
-- Georeferencing altitude or elevation.
-Although the GeoJSON specifications support a third position element indicating the "height in meters above or below the WGS 84 reference ellipsoid", this is not included in the extension.
-Adding a third position element will however not result in an invalid Georeference Annotation, and it might be supported in future versions of the extension.
-- Specifying the original map projection and related coordinate reference system (CRS) of a IIIF resource.
-When selecting a transformation method in order to warp a map, it can be useful to know the original map projection of a IIIF resource, such as Mercator or Lambert.
-Including this in the Georeference Annotation would require a complex taxonomy, which is out of scope.
-A solution is to include this information in the metadata of the IIIF Manifest, or in a machine readable format referenced through the [seeAlso](https://iiif.io/api/presentation/3.0/#seealso) property.

 ### 1.3 Terminology